vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

   └── shared → Shared files between node and client
 ```

-Since the client side uses ES Module (import/export) and the Node.js side uses commonjs (require/exports), the code in the node and client folders cannot be cross-referenced.
+Since the client-side uses ES Module (import/export) and the Node.js side uses commonjs (require/exports), the code in the node and client folders cannot be cross-referenced.

 - `client` folder stores the client code, compiled in esm format
 - `node` folder stores the Node.js code, compiled in cjs format